Carlo Scarpa: The Modern Son of Venice

 I would like to explain the Brion Cemetery… I consider this work, if you permit me, to be rather good and which will get better over time.
 I have tried to put some poetic imagination into it, though not in order to create poetic architecture but to make a certain kind of architecture that could emanate a sense of formal poetry… The place for the dead is a garden… I wanted to show some ways in which you could approach death in a social and civic way; and further what meaning there was in death, in the ephemerality of life – other than these shoe-boxes.

 Carlo Scarpa, Can Architecture Be Poetry, in: P. Nover, The Other City Carlo Scarpa: The Architect’s Working Method as Shown by the Brion Cemetery in San Vito D’Avitole.

 Here, Scarpa expertly contrasts the severity of concrete with the softness of nature, also adding the calming fluidity of water.
 After Scarpa died in 1978 in an accident during one of his many visits to Japan, he was buried next to his masterpiece.

 So far we have seen Scarpa’s renovations and more public designs, but he dabbled in more private commissions as well.
 He designed several private residences.
 In those designs, while he remains faithful to his love of materials and the interplay between them, he also uses color more radically.
 Furthermore, he unleashes the full power of his imagination, not constrained by the requirements of public functions.

-I wrote at the beginning that Carlo Scarpa is an underappreciated architect.
-This is not completely true, as he is widely recognized within circles of architecture aficionados.
-However there is still a lot of work to do for this great talent to take his rightful place in the popular imagination.
+Carlo Scarpa is widely recognized within circles of architecture aficionados.
+However, he deserves more recognition in the art world and beyond and there is still a lot of work to do for this great talent to take his rightful place in the popular imagination.